Interdisciplinary Creator for dance, theater, storytelling, spoken word, installation and visual art

 Master Teacher of dance, theater, storytelling and creative process

 Lida Winfield is an innovative and accomplished dancer, choreographer, spoken word artist and educator; who has created original work merging storytelling, dance and visual art.
 As an artist, educator and keynote presenter, she has performed and taught nationally and internationally in traditional and non-traditional environments from Bates Dance Festival to MindMingle in Malviya Nagar, New Delhi.
 Lida’s artistic practice is inextricably linked to her role as an educator and her pedagogy is rooted in inclusion, access, and the recognition that our brains and bodies work differently and this difference is a valuable asset.
 Lida cultivates opportunities and experiences that are deeply transformative.
 What transpires within the teaching and performing environment is integrated and transferred out into the world, allowing it to live beyond the confines of the classroom or stage.

 Lida studied at The School for New Dance Development in Amsterdam, the Netherlands, and in 2011 earned a Masters of Fine Arts in Interdisciplinary Arts from Goddard College in VT, with a focus on the transformative power of the expressive arts.
 In 2016, she was honored with the Rebecca Blunk Fund Award through New England Foundation for the Arts.
 Her work has received support from Vermont Arts Council, New England Foundation for the Arts and the National Performance Network and has been commissioned by The Flynn Center for the Performing Arts, Middlebury Performing Arts Series, The Yard, and Jacob’s Pillow.
-Lida is a Visiting Assistant Professor in the Dance Program at Middlebury College.
+Lida is currently the Chair of the Dance Department at Middlebury College.